Companies are once again opening for business, but it’s a very different world to the one when lockdown began.

 Digital marketing can be an incredibly cost-effective way to reach your audience, particularly as we are now spending more time online than ever.

 Social media channels are often under-utilised by small businesses.
-LinkedIn, Facebook, and Instagram are a great free way to increase brand awareness.
+LinkedIn, Facebook, or creating an Instagram business account are great free ways to increase brand awareness.
 You only need to look at PE with Joe Wicks to see the potential reach of these platforms.

 The key is not to ‘sell’ your product or service on these channels, but rather add value or interesting content to draw people to you.